Committed to supporting our customers, staff, local community and the environment.

 - Have waste minimisation as a central goal of our Environmental Policy Statement.

 - Encourage additional sustainable waste management through specific projects.
-These include the collection of mobile phones for recycling and donating old trainers for reuse in Africa.

 - Have a ‘no paper’ policy: we receive all initial referrals by email (rather than hard copy) and then use email or telephone wherever possible for all subsequent correspondence.